cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 #### For Registration and Updates
 There will need to be some way to alert the tools reading the metadata to expect metadata that is for the purposes of registering or updating the DRep's profile, and therefore to expect the following information.

+##### Payment Address
+Dreps may want to recieve tokens for a variety of reasons such as:
+- donations
+- expenses
+- any incentive program

+Therefore there will be a `payment_address` field in the metadata where such payments could be sent.
+This makes such an address public and payments to DReps transparent.

 ##### Registering as a Team
 There is an expressed community appetite to delegate to teams of individuals who register as a single DRep using [a native Plutus script](https://github.com/cardano-foundation/CIPs/tree/master/CIP-1694#registered-dreps), these will need an extra layer of information to present to people who are potentially interested in delegating to them.